floragunncom/search-guard-docs/_content/_docs_signals/actions_email.md

 ## Prerequisites

-In order to use e-mail actions, you need to configure an SMTP server using the accounts configuration of Signals.
+In order to use e-mail actions, you need to configure an SMTP server using the [accounts registry](accounts.md) of Signals.

 ## Basic Functionality